mani-krish/Android-NYCSchools/README.md

-As per requirement, the Native Adroid Application is built with the latest components and followed best-practices
+As per requirement, The Native Adroid Application is built with the latest components and followed best-practices

 <br> Kotlin Language
 <br> Clean Architecture - MVVM